Skip to Content

 I go more in depth in my blog post: Surviving Disney: When Is The Best Time To Visit Disney World

 I will say, it depends on when you travel.
-If you’re traveling when school is out of session, then Genie+ is essential!
+If you’re traveling when school is out of session, then Lightening Lanes are essential!
 Especially at Magic Kingdom and Hollywood Studios, where lines are longest.
 For EPCOT and Animal Kingdom, you might be fine without it, particularly on lower crowd days.

 What is the best age for a child’s first Disney World trip?